Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this version (1.9.1-15)
+New in this version (1.9.1-16)

 1.)
-A cosmetic bug in multistar tracking where a body would show as occuluding the panel when it was not has been fixed.
+ModularFlightIntegrator has been patched to fix some landing bugs.
+(Patches may not be appropriate outside Kopernicus, will discuss with Sarbian, source: https://github.com/R-T-B/ModularFlightIntegrator)

-2.)
-A bug where if the tracked star was occuluded, total EC output was set to zero has been fixed.
+2.) added FR localization file.

 New in major release (1.9.1)